VexiDev/Puppeteer/README.md

             }
         });

-        // wait for future to complete (BLOCKING) future.join();
+        // wait for future to complete [BLOCKING] future.join();
-    }
+        // Note: Generally Puppeteer is not meant to be used with blocking operations like
+        //       join() since it would usually be running in a loop }

     // Defined in previous step